Emanuel-de-Jong/Typemania-Charter/README.md

 # Typemania Charter
-An osu!lazer fork with 26k support for typemania charting/mapping
+A osu!lazer fork with 26k support for typemania charting/mapping.

 1. Start lazer with `start.bat`.
 2. Drag & drop the typemania.osk skin and select it.